owi92/opencast/docs/guides/admin/docs/configuration/transcription.configuration/microsoftazure.md

     #{out.dir}/#{out.name}#{out.suffix}
 ```

-### Step 6: Enable transcription plugin
+### Step 6: Enable the transcription plugin

 Transcription plugins are disabled by default.
-Enable it in the `etc/org.opencastproject.plugin.impl.PluginManagerImpl.cfg` configuration file setting the `opencast-plugin-transcription-services` to `true`.
+Enable it in the `etc/org.opencastproject.plugin.impl.PluginManagerImpl.cfg` configuration file by setting the `opencast-plugin-transcription-services` to `true`.